-Figure 11: Shared Logic Example for 7 Series FPGAs MIPI D-PHY TX Core
+Figure 13: Shared Logic Example for 7 Series FPGAs MIPI D-PHY TX Core

-I/O Planning
+I/O Planning for UltraScale+ Devices

 The MIPI D-PHY Controller provides an I/O planner feature for I/O selection.
 You can select any I/O for the clock and data lanes in the TX core configuration for the selected HP I/O bank.